 \subsection{Boosting Woodin's absoluteness to $L(\Ord^\kappa)$: the axioms $\mathsf{CFA}(\Gamma)$}

-We gave detailed arguments bringing us to axioms which can be stated as density properties of certain category forcings and yielding generic absoluteness results for the theory of $H_{\kappa^+}$ for various cardinals $\kappa$.
-Carving in Woodin's proof for the generic absoluteness of the Chang model $L(\Ord^\omega)$ one can get an even stronger type of category forcing axioms yielding generic absoluteness results for the Chang models $L(\Ord^\kappa)$.
+We gave detailed arguments leading us to axioms which can be stated as density properties of certain category forcings and yielding generic absoluteness results for the theory of $H_{\kappa^+}$ for various cardinals $\kappa$.
+Exploring Woodin's proof for the generic absoluteness of the Chang model $L(\Ord^\omega)$ one can get an even stronger type of category forcing axiom yielding generic absoluteness results for the Chang models $L(\Ord^\kappa)$.
 The best result we can currently produce is the following (we refer the interested reader to ~\cite{VIAASP,VIAAUDSTEBOOK,VIAMM+++} for details):